-Dr. Cheal, a resident at Vi at Silverstone, a Vi and Plaza Companies community, got a late start on her education.
+Dr. Cheal, a resident at Vi at Silverstone, got a late start on her education.
 But once she set foot on a college campus, she more than made up for lost time.

 Cheal’s mother, Leda, had big dreams for her daughter.
 She’d finished just one year of college before getting married and having children — and wanted to see her daughter do more.

 “She always regretted she couldn't finish her education,” said Cheal.

 Cheal had done well in school throughout her elementary and high school years, but after marrying her husband Jim, and having three children in the span of three years, it seemed her life might mirror her mother’s.